Change Orders for Contractors - Sign Before You Start

 If you do trade work for more than a season, you will hit it.
 The customer leans into the doorway and says "while you're at it, can you also...".
 The right answer is almost always "yes, here is what that adds, sign here."
 The wrong answer, the one most small shops give, is "sure, no problem", and then bury the extra labor in next month's invoice.

 This article is about why that small shift, getting a signed change order before you pick up the tool, is the single highest-leverage paperwork habit in a small trade shop.
 It is also the one that several states actively require by statute for residential work.
-When you skip it, you do not just leave money on the table; you create the legal opening for a contractor-board complaint, a mechanic's lien fight, or an unenforceable invoice.
+When you skip it, you do not just leave money on the table; you create the legal opening for a contractor-board complaint, a mechanic's lien fight, or a harder invoice collection.
 If you want the full playbook library, start at the blog hub.

 What a "change order" actually is